molokochris/Hydro-Alert/README.md

 # Contribution Guidelines

-If you are interested in contributing to the Water Alert project, please follow these guidelines:
+If you are interested in contributing to the Hydro Alert project, please follow these guidelines:

-**Fork the repository:** Create a fork of the Water Alert repository on GitHub.
+**Fork the repository:** Create a fork of the Hydro Alert repository on GitHub.

 **Create a branch:** Create a new branch for your changes.